pipedrive/example-apps/README.md

 Read more about ways how to integrate with Pipedrive from [developer documentation](https://pipedrive.readme.io/docs).

+⚠️ **Disclaimer**

+**This repository contains non-production code.**\
+Sensitive information, such as tokens or credentials, should always be securely encrypted and stored according to best practices.
+Do not use hardcoded or plaintext tokens in production.

 ### Apps

 |     | App                                                                          | Description                                                                                                                                                                                                                                        | Features                                                                                                        |